Terms, shorthand, jargon, and other abbreviations defined.

 natural man: the fallen and mortal part of our selves that stands in opposition to God; opposition because it is mortal and God is immortal, but also because the natural or fallen person is subject to temptation and frequently conflicts with godly characteristics and behaviors.
 (See Mosiah 3:19, BoM.)

-ordinance: a ceremony or ritual performed by someone with authority from God that is tied to a specific covenant (promise with God).
-The Gospel of Jesus Christ describes the ordinances necessary for salvation and God’s church provides the required ordinances as well as access to God’s authority and power.
+ordinance: a ceremony or ritual tied to a specific covenant (promise with God) and performed by someone with authority from God.
+The Gospel of Jesus Christ describes the ordinances necessary for salvation and God’s church provides the required ordinances and access to God’s authority and power necessary to perform those ordinances.
 Individuals must participate in saving ordinances to receive eternal life.

 PoG: Pearl of Great Price